deis/registry/README.md

 applications on your own servers.
 Deis builds on [Kubernetes](http://kubernetes.io/) to provide a lightweight, [Heroku-inspired](http://heroku.com) workflow.

-## Beta Status

-This Deis component is currently in beta status, and we welcome your input!
+We welcome your input!
 If you have feedback, please submit an [issue][issues].
 If you'd like to participate in development, please read the "Development" section below and submit a [pull request][prs].

 # About